-Net cash used in investing activities decreased \$739.5 million from 2014 to 2015 and is mainly attributable to decreased capital expenditures due to our decreased capital budget and \$64.8 million in proceeds from our sale of non-strategic and primarily non-operated properties, partially offset by increased contributions to our equity method investee, Medallion.
-Medallion significantly expanded their pipeline network during 2015.
-See Note 4 to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our divestiture of non-strategic and primarily non-operated properties and Note 15 to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding Medallion.
+Net cash used in investing activities decreased \$739.5 million from 2014 to 2015 and is mainly attributable to decreased capital expenditures due to our decreased capital budget.
+This decrease was partially offset by \$64.8 million in proceeds from our 2015 sale of non-strategic and primarily non-operated properties and increased contributions to Medallion.
+Medallion significantly expanded its pipeline network during 2015.